-Our Karate classes in West Hendon are designed for all sorts of people, usually one of these three: Those who would like to practice a new martial art or sport activity which keeps them physically fit Those who are serious about learning Karate & Those that want to develop the capability to defend themselves while increasing their self-confidence in day to day life We can assist men, women and children of all age groups regardless of their experience or physical ability.
+Our Karate classes in West Hendon are prepared for many types of people, usually one of these three: Those that want to practice a new martial art or hobby which hopefully keeps them in good shape People who are serious about learning Karate & People that wish to develop the capability to defend themselves while increasing their self-confidence in day to day life We can assist men, women and children of all ages regardless of their experience or actual physical ability.

 Karate practice (West Hendon ) – Our Karate Classes in West Hendon

 Karate practice is usually divided into 3 primary activities: